lulimontero/THA_Dataset_Data_sample/README.md

 orders which happened during one week (Delivered and Canceled) in the city of Glovalia with all important time

 References.
 Note that:
-● Store_address_id is the unique id identifying which store the order was for ● Courier_id is the id of the last courier the order was assigned to ● Vertical
+- Store_address_id is the unique id identifying which store the order was for
+- Courier_id is the id of the last courier the order was assigned to
+-  Vertical
-○ WALL - Partner means the order was for a store which is our partner (they receive the orders through the partner web-app before the courier arrives there.
+       -  ALL - Partner means the order was for a store which is our partner (they receive the orders through the partner web-app before the courier arrives there.
-○ WALL - NonPartner means the order was for a store which we have as “Fake” (we have no agreements with this store, so the courier needs to go inside and order as a regular customer).
+       -  ALL - NonPartner means the order was for a store which we have as “Fake” (we have no agreements with this store, so the courier needs to go inside and order as a regular customer).
-○ QUIERO means the order was done through the central “Anything” button on the app where customers can ask us to deliver anything that fits into a Glovo backpack. (operationally similar to the WALL-NonPartner)
+-  QUIERO means the order was done through the central “Anything” button on the app where customers can ask us to deliver anything that fits into a Glovo backpack. (operationally similar to the WALL-NonPartner)
-● Transport is the vehicle type that was used by the courier who was assigned the last to the order
+-  Transport is the vehicle type that was used by the courier who was assigned the last to the order
-● Activation is when the order enters the pool of active orders that need to be assigned to a courier.
+-  Activation is when the order enters the pool of active orders that need to be assigned to a courier.
 ● Number of assignments shows how many times we needed to assign different couriers to the orders (e.g. if it is equal to 2, it means that the first courier assigned refused to do the order and we needed to find a second